antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 You likely have more questions you want answered.
 We'll be publishing a larger blog post on this topic before we release .NET 5.0.
 The following points answer some of the most obvious remaining questions:

 * `netcoreapp5.0` was used in earlier previews and is no longer supported, however still works.
-* All templates / project flavors will use the `Microsoft.NET.Sdk` going forward, as you can see in the project file examples above.
-The `Microsoft.NET.Sdk.WindowsDesktop` and `Microsoft.NET.Sdk.Web` SDKs will no longer appear in templates.
-Instead, Windows Forms and WPF templates will use the `net5.0-windows` TFM, and ASP.NET Core templates will use the `net5.0` TFM and a new `UseAspNetCore` property (or something similar).
 * Existing .NET Standard versions will work forever, and their continued use is supported.
 * We don't expect to create any new `netstandard` versions. [.NET Standard 2.1](https://devblogs.microsoft.com/dotnet/announcing-net-standard-2-1/) will likely be the last version.
 * There are no plans for a `net5.0-linux` TFM since we don't (yet) expose any Linux-specific APIs.
 Also, "Linux" is not a single uniform thing, so it is unclear which APIs would be exposed in such a TFM.
 We could expose the [POSIX standard](https://en.wikipedia.org/wiki/POSIX), but then we'd call it `net5.0-posix`, and it would work on more operating systems than Linux.
 However, we don't have plans for that either.